-The Danza: Subverted, Will Smith plays Will Smith.
+The Danza: Subverted.
+Will Smith plays Will Smith.
 However, in real life, Will's actual name is Willard, while in-show, Will's name is William.
-On an episode of David Letterman and again on Graham Norton, Smith said that Alfonso Ribero advised him to do this, because people would be calling him by his character's name for the rest of his life, as demonstrated by the fact they went out and were called "Will!" and "Carlton!"
+On an episode of Late Show with David Letterman, and again on The Graham Norton Show, Smith said that Alfonso Ribero advised him to do this, because people would be calling him by his character's name for the rest of his life, as demonstrated by the fact they went out and were called "Will!" and "Carlton!"

 Will's best friend "Jazz" was played by DJ Jazzy Jeff.

-Executive Meddling: At the start of Season 4, Janet Hubert-Whitten is no longer part of the cast, and the role of Vivian is recast to Daphne Maxwell Reid.
-No reasons were given to the public for over a decade, but Whitten fills that Will Smith played a role in her sacking.
+Executive Meddling: At the start of Season 4, Janet Hubert-Whitten was replaced by Daphne Maxwell Reid.
+No reasons were given to the public for over a decade, but Hubert-Whitten fills that Will Smith played a role in her sacking.

-Alfonso Ribeiro confirms that the whole cast was like one big family, except for Whitten, who was difficult to work with and toxic to be around, and really killed the mood on set.
+Alfonso Ribeiro confirms that the whole cast was like one big family, except for Hubert-Whitten, who was difficult to work with and toxic to be around, and really killed the mood on set.

-Irony As She Is Cast: Carlton's actor was and is an accomplished dancer.
+Irony as She Is Cast: Carlton's actor, Alfonso Ribeiro, was, and still is, an accomplished dancer.
 The character, largely, can't dance to save his life.

 Post Script Season: The third, fourth and fifth season finales were written to be a respectable farewell in case they didn't get another season.
 The sixth season Grand Finale was written with the full knowledge it would not continue.

-A literal case with the fifth and sixth seasons; the show was actually canceled during the fourth.
+A literal case with the fifth and sixth seasons; the show was actually cancelled during the fourth.
 See Un-Canceled.

 At one point during the end of "Papa's Got a Brand New Excuse", Will goes off script from his rant about the present he got for his father to a speech based on his own life experiences and how he will be a better man than his father (eventually breaking down in tears).
-You can tell from the look on James Avery's face (when he becomes confused) when the change occurs.
+You can tell by the confused look on James Avery's face when the change occurs.